hotosm/learnosm/_posts/en/mobile-mapping/0900-12-30-mobile_mapping.md

 specifications to confirm whether your device uses an autonomous chip, or is A-GPS only device.

-There a lot of mapping applications available (for free or paid) for most smartphones in the market.
-Each apps have its own advantages and disadvantages.
+There are a lot of mapping applications available (for free or paid) for most smartphones in the market.
+Each app has its own advantages and disadvantages.

 In choosing a mapping application for mapping in OpenStreetMap, you need